Travel

 The entrance to the city is marked with a huge arch – Arco da Rua Augusta.
 It was built to commemorate the spirit of the locals and their bravery after the earthquake and tsunami in the 18th century.

-The arch is huge and the sculpture on the very top – the alegory of glory – is around 7 metres high.
-Except her, the artist placed Amazon as bravery and reason as Jupiter.
+The arch is huge and the sculpture on the very top – the alegory of glory – is around 30 metres high.

 You can climb on the top of the arch and admire the square from the very top.
 The entrance is located just after you cross under the arch, on the right had side and costs 3 Euros per person.

-One of the most famous and wonderful streets in Lisbon.
+One of the most famous and wonderful streets in Lisbon is Rua Augusta, which leads from the arch towards the city.
 In the Summer season it is quite crowded, but take a walk along it anyway.

 Here you’ll find bars and restaurants as well as souvenir shops.
 You can also eat a pastel de nata here and other Portuguese specialities.